duckdb/duckdb/src/include/duckdb/main/capi/header_generation/README.md

 # DuckDB C API header generation
 DuckDB's C API headers are code generated from json definition files.
 There are multiple reasons for this:
-- it forces the C API header to be well structured as we can force a specific layout
+- it makes it easy to structure the C API headers cleanly
-- the definition files allows driving easy code-gen in DuckDB clients that are based on the C API
+- the definition files allows driving code-gen in DuckDB clients that are based on the C API
 - it allows creating a "versioned struct of function pointer"-type API for duckdb extension

 The C API currently consists of 2 main parts: